 Learn how to make dill pickles the “old-fashioned” way.
-Pickling is a great way to store excess vegetables for the winter, or just to make a tasty snack for the summer!
+Pickling is a great way to store excess vegetables for the winter—or just make a tasty snack for the summer!
 Use this simple dill pickle recipe to make easy and delicious homemade pickles.

 Pickled Cucumbers and Other Vegetables

-This dill pickle recipe is great for pickling cucumbers as well as a variety of other vegetables.
+This dill pickle recipe is great for pickling cucumbers, as well as a variety of other vegetables.
 That’s right—you can make pickles out of cucumbers, cauliflower, green and red peppers, onions, green tomatoes, summer squash, baby ears of corn—lots of different vegetables can be pickled!
-The best pickles, of course, are those made from the vegetables in your very own garden (click on the vegetable names to learn how to grow them).
+The best pickles, of course, are those made from the vegetables in your very own garden—and don’t forget to grow the dill, too!